AlacrisIO/alacrity/docs/bootstrap.md

-For each task, list tasks it directly depends on, tasks that directly depend on it, a time estimate, an estimated delivery date, and a detailed description...
+For each task, list tasks it directly depends on, tasks that directly depend on it, a time estimate, an estimated delivery date, and a detailed description... or just create an issue for each of them, and discuss the issue there and reference it here.